-1. Learn the Rule of Thirds
+10. Learn the Rule of Thirds

 The rule of thirds is a crucial guideline in making sure your composition is on point.
 So how do you apply it?
 First mentally divide your frame into nine squares of equal sizes–much like a tic-tac-toe grid.
 To achieve a balanced composition, put your subject in any of the points where the lines intersect.

 You can also use your camera for help.
 Almost every camera nowadays has a grid-line function to assist you in composing your shots.